union of the steppe and mountain peaks

-Kabardino-Balkaria is famous, first of all, for Mount Elbrus, the highest point of Europe, which attracts climbers from all over the world.
-Here are some of the highest ridges of the Caucasus, fabulously beautiful gorges and glaciers, endless steppes and many monuments of the past.
-It is enough to visit the Baksan, Chegem Gorges or the Upper Balkaria region to enjoy the beauty and versatility of this national republic!
+Kabardino-Balkaria is famous, first of all, for Mount Elbrus - the highest point in Europe, which attracts climbers from all over the world.
+Here are some of the highest ranges of the Caucasus, gorges and glaciers of fabulous beauty, endless steppes and many monuments of the past.
+It is enough to visit the Baksan, Chegem gorges or the Upper Balkaria region to enjoy the beauty and versatility of this national republic!

 Top 10 interesting places to visit: